rookiemonkey/Avion-Main_Course/README.md

 ### ✨ [3.
 Product Landing Page Demo](https://krrb-prod-product-landing-page.netlify.app/)

-> This is a project that focuses on the usage of CSS flexbox and other concepts taugth prior this project as instructed by Avion School instructors
+> This is a project that focuses on the usage of CSS flexbox and other concepts taught prior this project as instructed by Avion School instructors

 ![Screenshot](https://res.cloudinary.com/promises/image/upload/v1603674594/Avion-Product_Landing_Page.png)